ttybitnik/diego/CONTRIBUTING.md

 1. Push to the branch (`git push origin feat/new-feature`)
 1. Create new pull request

+## Commit messages

+[Conventional Commits](https://www.conventionalcommits.org/) messages are welcome but not mandatory, since each pull request will be squashed during the merge process.
+They are used to automate [Semantic Versioning](https://semver.org/) for the releases.

-## Testing and Running
+## Tests and checks

 Execute `make run` to test and check your changes.
 If you do not have `golangci-lint` installed on your system, comment out the `golangci-lint run` line in the `Makefile`.

-## Diego Internals
+## Internals

-Diego follows the **Port and Adapters Architecture (Hexagonal)**.
+Diego follows the **[Port and Adapters Architecture (Hexagonal)](https://jmgarridopaz.github.io/content/hexagonalarchitecture.html)**.
 Refer to commit [3eb8bf8](https://github.com/ttybitnik/diego/commit/3eb8bf8c4ff034c0383a258be3eda1b966aa1e86) for an overview of the files that need to be changed to implement support for a new service/file.

-[Conventional Commits](https://www.conventionalcommits.org/) messages are welcome but not mandatory, since each pull request will be squashed during the merge process.
-They are used to automate [Semantic Versioning](https://semver.org/) for the releases.

 ### Makefile